Rescue Sled Fundamentals: Part One – Equipment Modifications

 While companion rescue is covered in AIARE Level 2, and Mountain and Travel Rescue (MTR2) – this goes a little beyond the theory and practice to actual application focusing especially on the equipment modifications.

 I would like to extend a special thanks to the K2 Backside Development Team, K2 Technical Support, Rocky Mountain Rescue Group (RMRG), and AMGA Ski Mountaineering Guide Chris Baccus for spending a few hours of their time to cover rescue specifics as it relates to backcountry snowboarding and AT skiing.
 The information, resources, and instruction for building a rescue sled, and the information contained in this article are made possible by the aforementioned parties.

 A rescue sled utilizes the items you have with you.
 These items are skis or a splitboard, poles, avalanche shovel, cordelette, and a few ski straps.
-No one (at least that I know) is going to carry in extra gear and / or weight for things that ‘might’ happen.
+No one (at least that I know) is going to carry in extra gear and / or The force created by gravity acting on a mass." class="glossaryLink " target="_blank">weight for things that ‘might’ happen.
 In other words, people are not going to carry a rescue sled kit that will likely never be used.